openAIP/openaip-openair-parser/README.md

         'CTR',
     ],
     // If "true" the parser will try to parse the extended OpenAIR-Format that contains additional tags
-    // "AY", "AF", "AG" and "AI".
+    // "AY", "AF", "AG", "TP" and "AI".
 If true, config parameters "allowedClassValues" and "allowedTypeValues" are
     // mandatory.
     extendedFormat: false,
     // defines a set of allowed values if the extended format is used -  default ICAO classes.